formicidae-tracker/studio/README.md

 * `r-fort-myrmidon`: R bindings for `libfort-myrmidon`.
 R 3.6 and 4.0 are currently supported
 * [not available yet] `py-fort-myrmidon`: Python bindings for `libfort-myrmidon`
 * `fort-studio`: conda distibution of `fort-studio`.
-It is provided to allow pinpointing a perticular version.
-The snap distribution should be preferred in most use case.
-Please remind that care must be taken if you install this conda package, as the command line executable `fort-myrmidon` may not match anymore the application `FORT Studio` available through the `snap` package.
+It is provided to allow pinpointing a perticular version for archiving purpose. ** In almost all cases, users should not install this package on their system and the `snap` package should be preferred **.
+Indeed this package is provided to be able to install an older, archived version to re-perform an experiment.
+Please remind that care must be taken if you install this conda package, as the command line executable `fort-studio` may not match anymore the application `FORT Studio` available through the `snap` package.

 **Important**: These packages requires your conda installation to